 Welcome to the Health Statistics & Data Guide!

-Finding relevant health statistics & data is a challenging task.
-To help you in this undertaking, we have compiled some print and online resources that will be useful for finding data on a wide variety of health topics.
+Finding relevant health statistics and data is a challenging task.
+To help you with this process, we have compiled some print and online resources that will be useful for finding data on a wide variety of health topics.

 Social survey data

 Geospatial data is data that contains information about a physical location that can be represented numerically in a coordinate system.
 Geospatial data are often stored in specialized file formats, for example: Shapefile, Geodatabase, or GeoPackage.

 Geospatial data is often used in conjunction with health or demographic data.
 For example, you might find a table of data for each neighbourhood within a particular city.
 If you can find a geospatial data file representing neighbourhood boundaries, then you can join the two files together in order to map you data by neighbourhood.